konstructs/konstructs.github.io/documentation/crafting.md

 Overview of konstructs HUD with open tool sack kindly provided by <a href="https://github.com/Henningstone">Henningstone</a>.
 </p>

 To craft something use the crafting area.
 The result (if the pattern matches a craftable block) is shown in the crafting product area.
-Click it to craft a single block.
+Click it (with the left mouse button) to craft a full stack.
+Click it with the right mouse button to craft a single block.
+The middle mouse button will give you a half stack.

 Here are the recipes that comes with the core server running at `play.konstructs.org`.
 The server is highly customizable so the receipts may change from server to server.

 ## Planks